As dental implants function just like natural teeth, they need to be cared for in the same manner.

-Dr Ali Rifai, leading principal dentist and dental implant specialist advises careful care after having an implant fitted to ensure their longevity.
+Dr Ali Rifai, leading principal dentist advises careful care after having an implant fitted to ensure their longevity.

-Whilst The Gentle Dental’s implant success rate is 98.2%, there is the chance for implant failure if the oral condition is not maintained.
+Whilst Gentle Dental’s implant success rate is 98.2%, there is a chance for implant failure if the oral condition is not maintained.

 What to expect after the procedure